diegoturco/react-marvel/README.md

 ## Marvel Characters

-This project uses [https://developer.marvel.com/](Marvel API) to list all characters like Iron Man, Wolverine and Thanos.
+This project uses [Marvel API](https://developer.marvel.com) to list all characters like Iron Man, Wolverine and Thanos.

 ## Getting Started